What is Self-remembering?

 An archer must know where the target is before it can shot the arrow.
 We must know what the self is before it can be remembered.
-Logically, Self-remembering becomes available only after the Glimpse of Truth or awakening, not before.
+Logically, Self-remembering becomes available only after awakening, not before.

 The haphazard “states of presence” that happen before awakening are quickly claimed by the ego.
 “I was present”, we say.
 “I remembered myself”, we say.
 When the thought “I am remembering myself” arises the state is already gone (so to speak, because it is not really gone, what is gone is the ego vacation as the ego is now back making imaginary claims about Consciousness).

 Upon awakening those statements lose all meaning.
 They feel like a lie.
 And they are.
 No one remembers the self.
 Awakening changes the paradigm of self-reference.
 We are not what we thought we were all along.

 The True Self cannot be approached conceptually.
 It can, as the term suggests, be remembered.
 The act of remembering appears to begin in the mind.
 Soon it becomes clear that the remembering originates beyond the mind and never really left its origin.
 A quiet miracle.
 The Self playing the game of remembering the Self.
 The self calling the self to be itself.
 In Tarot this is depicted by the card “The Judgement”.

 The term “remembering”, although far from being literally true is apt as a pointer because it implies that the Self already “is” and that it is already known.
 Nothing new is being created.
 Only an adjustment to the angle of perception or flow of attention is needed to put an end to the sense of separation.